whensuddenlygames/TheRending/pages/campaign_frame/communities.md

 * Did you dabble in Abyssal Magic and now seek refuge among those who understand?

 If you pick the Abyssalborne Community, take this feature.
-*Being part of of an abyssalborne community means you are a part of a community who can be mistrusted by others for your assumed connection to daemons.*
+*Being part of an abyssalborne community means you are a part of a community who can be mistrusted by others for your assumed connection to daemons.*

 **One With Magic:** You have advantage on understanding magical sigils and incants connected to the Abyss.